CDRT/mk_docs/docs/ref/bios/settings/thinkpad/power.md

         * After selecting this item, the system will be automatically powered off, ready to be serviced.
         * The battery will be automatically enabled when the AC adapter is reconnected.

-Flip to Start
-:  Turns the machine on when the computer lid opens, just the same as pressing the power button.

-    Options:

-    1.  **Off** - Default.
-    2. On

 ## Automatic Power On